GovReady/continuous-ato-kit/README.md

 Return to the top level of Jenkins, then in the list of projects open the Continuous ATO Kit pipeline project.

 Click “Open in Blue Ocean”.
 Then click “Run”.
-When the build appears in the History, it.
+When the build appears in the History...

 TODO: Explain how to build.